PennyLaneAI/qml/glossary.rst

         A quantum computation executed as part of a larger :doc:`hybrid computation </glossary/hybrid_computation>`.

     Parameter shift rule
-        A parameter shift rule is a recipe of how to estimate gradients of quantum circuits.
+        A parameter-shift rule is a recipe for how to estimate gradients of quantum circuits.
         See also :doc:`quantum gradient </glossary/quantum_gradient>`.

     :doc:`Variational circuit </glossary/variational_circuit>`